mbsoroush/RiceClassification/README.md

 ## 📦 Dataset
-You could find the datase in my kaggle page:
+The dataset used in this project is available on my Kaggle page:
 👉 [Rice Images Dataset](https://www.kaggle.com/datasets/mbsoroush/rice-images-dataset)

 ## 🚀 Features

-Dataset Preprocessing: Splitting images into train, validation, and test sets.
+- Dataset Preprocessing: Splitting images into train, validation, and test sets.

-Data Augmentation: Applied transformations such as resizing, flipping, and rotation.
+- Data Augmentation: Applied transformations such as resizing, flipping, and rotation.

-CNN Models: Two different CNN architectures implemented and evaluated.
+- CNN Models: Two different CNN architectures implemented and evaluated.

-Training & Optimization: Trained using cross-entropy loss and Adam optimizer.
+- Training & Optimization: Trained using cross-entropy loss and Adam optimizer.

-Model Evaluation: Accuracy, confusion matrices, and classification reports generated.
+- Model Evaluation: Accuracy, confusion matrices, and classification reports generated.

-Visualization: Model performance plotted using training history and predictions.
+- Visualization: Model performance plotted using training history and predictions.